-California Fuels & Convenience Alliance (CFCA)
+California Fuels & Convenience Alliance

-Illinois Soybean Association (ILSOY) B20 Club
+Illinois Soybean Association B20 Club

-Minnesota Petroleum Marketers Association (MPMA)
+Minnesota Petroleum Marketers Association

-The MPMA was formed in 1923 to provide services to petroleum marketers operating in the state of Minnesota.
-The Association has four main emphases – education, regulatory analysis and programs to help with compliance, legislative and regulatory monitoring, and services for its members.
+The Minnesota Petroleum Marketers Association (MPMA) was formed in 1923 to provide services to the state’s petroleum marketers.
+The Association has four main emphases – education, regulatory analysis, compliance programs, and member services.

-Chicago Area Clean Cities (CACC)
+Chicago Area Clean Cities

 Chicago Area Clean Cities (CACC) is a nonprofit coalition of stakeholders from government, private business, academia, and environmental services.
 Members work together to promote the use of clean fuels and clean fuel vehicles throughout the Chicago metropolitan area.